 In July of this year (2007) one of my friends noticed that I was able to read things from a distance, that I never had before and that I was able to recognise faces in photographs, better than I ever had before.
 With this in mind, I had a formal eye examination on July 31.

-After all the individual tests were completed and the optometrist had written down the results, I asked her to check my old records, to see if my eyesight had changed to a degree that was statistically significant.
-When she did this, she seemed genuinely surprised that my eyesight had in fact improved to such an extent.
+After all, the individual tests were completed, and the optometrist had written down the results, I asked her to check my old records, to see if my eyesight had changed to the degree that was statistically significant.
+When she did this, she seemed genuinely surprised that my sight had in fact improved to such an extent.

-The optometrist was happy to confirm this improvement, but was not able to explain it.
+The optometrist was happy to confirm this improvement but was not able to explain it.
 This is because my poor eyesight had two distinct causes.
-One is the biomechanics of eyesight (which are tested in an optometrists examination) the other, in my case more significant problem, is caused by the same brain damage (which cannot be measured by an optometrist) that is responsible for cerebral palsy.
+One is the biomechanics of sight (which are tested in an optometrists examination) the other, in my case more significant problem, is caused by the same brain damage (which cannot be measured by an optometrist) that is responsible for cerebral palsy.

 For this reason, medics have always asserted that my functional vision would never improve because a significant part of my problem was caused by brain damage, which is thought to be fixed and, therefore, unchanging.

 At the time of the test, the optometrist was not able to give me the results of the previous test, although she was allowed to refer to them.
-She was, however, able to give me the results of the tests, which she completed.
+She was, however, able to provide me with the results of the tests, which she completed.

 Since then, I have been allowed to see the results of the previous examination, so that I can now make a direct comparison.
 As always, the results were given in medical terms, with which I do not have any expertise.
-In the last few days I have been able to ask a third optometrist, who was not involved in either examination himself, to look at both sets of figures and give me a comparison in terms of a percentage.
+In the last few days, I have been able to ask a third optometrist, who was not involved in either examination himself, to look at both sets of figures and give me a clear comparison.